 Board member International 2017

-In charge of: Study Program Previously: Study Circle 4: Psychoanalysis in Our Time
+In charge of: Study Program.
+Contact for: Study Circles 2 and 5.
+Previously: Study Circle 4: Psychoanalysis in Our Time